-Because of the data issues, the model contains yet a simplified version of the simulation for the housing allowance for pensioners described in the Country Report for the years 2011-2015.
+Because of the data issues, the model contains yet a simplified version of the simulation for the housing allowance for pensioners described in the previous Country Report (2011-2015).
 The description below is more detailed and is going to be fully implemented in the next EUROMOD public release.